Columbus Division of Fire

 The Columbus Division of Fire (CFD) provides fire protection and emergency medical services to Columbus, Ohio.

-The department operates 35 stations; the newest station opened March 2020.
+The department operates 36 stations; the newest, Station 36, opened in June 2026.
 The stations are divided into seven battalions.
-The Columbus Division of Fire oversees 35 engine companies, 16 ladder companies, 5 rescue companies, and 40 EMS transport vehicles as well as several special units and reserve apparatus.
-It is staffed by a minimum of 292 personnel during daytime hours (first 12 hours) and 331 during nighttime hours (second 12 hours).
-The department also oversees 39 medic companies.
-There are 1,592 uniformed and 70 civilian professionals serving the citizens of Columbus, Ohio.
+The Columbus Division of Fire reported 35 engine companies, 16 ladder companies, 5 rescue companies, and 40 EMS transport vehicles, as well as several special units and reserve apparatus, in 2018.
+It was staffed by a minimum of 292 personnel during daytime hours (first 12 hours) and 331 during nighttime hours (second 12 hours).
+The department also reported 39 medic companies in 2018.
+The city's 2025 budget stated that the division had more than 1,700 firefighters and nearly 100 civilian employees.

-The department is accredited by the Committee on Fire Accreditation International, granted in 2007.
-At the time, it was the second-largest fire department with the accreditation.
+The department is accredited by the Committee on Fire Accreditation International, which granted accreditation on February 7, 2007.
+At the time, it was the second-largest fire department in the United States to receive the accreditation.

 The Division of Fire was created in 1822; at that time it was officially named the Columbus Fire Department.